1David-Tabor/CIT128_RoomGeneratorProject/README.md

 ## Program Description

-Describe your individual project program and include the goals of the program.
+This program has the goal of generating a dungeon layout from rooms inputted by a user.
+The user can input their rooms using the "input" tab, and then run the program and see the output layouts.
+The goal of the program is to generate all permutations of rooms.

 ### Video Demonstration